Management of the N0 Neck: Agree to Disagree? - On Demand Access

 Allen Cheng DDS, MD, FACS

-Head and Neck Surgical Associates, Legacy Cancer Institute
+Head and Neck Surgical Associates, Legacy Cancer Institute, Providence Cancer Institute

 Ashish A. Patel, DDS, MD, FACS

-Fellowship Director - Head and Neck Surgery and Microsurgery
+Fellowship Director, Head and Neck Oncology and Microvascular Surgery

 Disclosures: No Relevant Conflict of Interest Disclosures were reported.